openshift/enhancements/enhancements/machine-config/pre-assigning-nodes-to-machine-config-pools-4-8.md

 Labels.
 This creates a race to add the necessary labels before the MCO/MCD moves the Node back to the default config pool.

-On bare metal, the cost of loosing this race is significant, and as a result we could spend half of the 2 hour window just rebooting.
+On bare metal, the cost of losing this race is significant, and as a result we could spend half of the 2 hour window just rebooting.

 ### Goals